 Friendship is a Commitment

 PeacePal is a classroom-based program for middle and high school age students.
-In most cases, students write 3 hand-written letters to a peer in a country across the globe, and receive 3 reply letters each school year.
-In the process of learning about your PeacePal's country and culture, you will also begin to learn peace building skills.
-There is no charge to participate in the program, but an open mind, your best effort and commitment to the process are expected.
+In most cases, students write 3 to 4 hand-written letters to a peer in a country across the globe, and receive 3 to 4 reply letters each school year.
+In the process of learning about your PeacePal's country and culture, you will also practice your reading, writing, and critical thinking skills.
+An open mind and your best effort and commitment to the process are expected.

 We are not able to accept individual PeacePals at this time, and the teacher/classroom enrollment deadline for each school year is June 30th.
 If you would like to become a PeacePal, please talk with your teacher about joining our program and have them contact us.
 We recommend that teachers or group leaders contact us in the spring or summer prior to the start of a new school year to discuss our pen pal program.

 “I showed your letter to my family, they were fascinated and they were surprised because PeacePal sends letters to Nepal.
 They were wondering if Nepal was a big country, I told them that it was big enough to have amazing people to live there.” -From a student in the US writing to her penpal in Nepal

 “One thing that I am worried about in the future is running out of water.
 I am worried about this because if we run out of water then everyone and everything would die.
 A world worry that I have is war.
 I think that the world can stop this problem by just trying to talk through and solve these problems without violence.” -From a student in the US writing to her penpal in Kenya

 "My family is not in good conditions because my parents are jobless.
 Sometimes we do not eat food because we have no money to buy it." --From a student in Uganda writing to her US penpal